department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-increased">Increased Claim—a claim for more compensation for a disability that we’ve already determined to be service connected and that’s gotten worse</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-increased">Increased claim—a claim for more compensation for a disability that we’ve already determined to be service connected and that’s gotten worse</button>
 <div id="claim-increased" class="usa-accordion-content">

 You'll need to submit current evidence from a medical professional or layperson (someone who's not a trained professional) that shows your disability has gotten worse.